What Men Should Wear During a Job Interview: A Gentleman’s Guide

 Below are the basics for dressing for success:

-· Your shirt: go with a classic white shirt and make sure it is ironed or dry cleaned.
+Go with a classic white shirt and make sure it is ironed or dry cleaned.
 Wrinkled shirts tend to look messy and can give off the impression that you were too lazy to make an effort to look your best.

-· Your shoes: for black or gray suits, wear black shoes.
+For black or gray suits, wear black shoes.
 For navy suits, black or brown shoes will work.
 Make sure your shoes are shined.
 Much like a wrinkled shirt, shoes that are not shined may give off the “I don’t care” feeling to the potential employer.
 Of course, your socks must match too.

-Your watch: an important accessory.
+An important accessory.
 A gold or silver watch will compliment your suit and complete the outfit.

 The first impression is often key to a successful interview.
 By following these basic guidelines, you will not only look sharp and professional, but you will also be more confident walking in the door to your next interview.
 Good luck!